KevinMarquette/kevinmarquette.github.io/_posts/2017-1-13-powershell-variable-substitution-in-strings.md

 Again, this is something that I am reaching out to .Net for.
 I don't use it often anymore but it is good to know it is there.

-# Find and Replace Tokens
+# Find and replace tokens

 That covers it for the stuff built into Powershell.
 While most of thease features limit your need to roll your own solution, there are times where you may have large template files where you want to replace strings inside.